SOCI/soci/docs/backends/mysql.md

 * `sslcert`
 * `local_infile` - should be `0` or `1`, `1` means `MYSQL_OPT_LOCAL_INFILE` will be set.
 * `charset`
+* `reconnect - setting to any value will cause reconnect on lost connection

 Once you have created a `session` object as shown above, you can use it to access the database, for example: